HTTPArchive/almanac.httparchive.org/src/content/en/2019/third-parties.md

 ### Privacy

-The abundance of analytics providers and top-heavy concentration of script execution raises two primary privacy concerns for site visitors: the main use case of third-parties is for site owners to track their users and a handful of companies receive information on a large swath of web traffic.
+The abundance of analytics providers and top-heavy concentration of script execution raises two primary privacy concerns for site visitors: the largest use case of third-parties is for site owners to track their users and a handful of companies receive information on a large swath of web traffic.

 The interest of site owners in understanding and analyzing user behavior is not malicious on its own, but the widespread and relatively behind-the-scenes nature of web analytics raises valid concerns, and users, companies, and lawmakers have taken notice in recent years with privacy regulation such as [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) in Europe and the [CCPA](https://en.wikipedia.org/wiki/California_Consumer_Privacy_Act) in California.
 Ensuring that developers handle user data responsibly, treat the user respectfully, and are transparent with what data is collected is key to keeping analytics the most popular third-party category and maintaining the symbiotic nature of analyzing user behavior to deliver future user value.